SykaBliet/Agramur/README.md

 Checkout my github for more cool projects !

-I'm always looking for new great projects add my on Linkedin :)
+I'm always looking for new great projects add me on Linkedin :)